 This post may contain affiliate links for your convenience.
 If you make a purchase through one of my links I will earn a small commission at no additional cost to you.

-In this Cricut tutorial I’m going to show you how to make a stencil in Design Space.
+In this Cricut tutorial I’ll show you how to make a stencil in Design Space.
 It’s overwhelming to figure it out on your own.
 And you’re probably ready to rip your hair out after a failed attempt.
 But once you know the simple steps in order, it’s really quite easy.

-This tutorial +video is going to cover vinyl stencils, which are a one time use.
-I also have a post on how to make reusable stencils with your Cricut that you can find here.
+This tutorial +video is going to cover vinyl stencils, which is a one time use stencil.
+I also have a post on how to make a reusable stencil that you can use over and over with your Cricut here.

-So to create a stencil you can either make your own design or upload a ready-made design to Cricut.
+Using stencils is a great way to make wood signs and more.
+To create a stencil, you can either make your own design or upload a ready-made design to Cricut.
 I’ll show you both ways, plus how to turn that design into a stencil.

-I love making my own.
-I have the one I’m using in this tutorial available in my resource library if you would like to use it.
+I love making my own stencils and I have the one I’m using in this tutorial available in my resource library if you would like to use it.
 All the info is at the bottom of this post.

 So let’s get started.